splunk/public-o11y-docs/gdi/opentelemetry/collector-windows/install-windows.rst

   :titlesonly:

 The Splunk Distribution of the OpenTelemetry Collector for Windows is a package that provides integrated collection and forwarding for all data types.
-Install the package using one of these methods:

-* :ref:`Installer script <windows-script>`
-* :ref:`Deployment tools <windows-deployments>`

-Alternatively, you can manually install the Collector.
-To learn how, see :ref:`otel-install-windows-manual`.
+Read on to see how to install it using the installer script.

 .. note:: The Collector comes with a default configuration.
 To learn more, see :ref:`windows-config-ootb`.

+Alternatively, you can also install the Collector for Windows:

+* Using deployment tools.
+See :ref:`otel-install-windows-tools`.
+* Manually.
+To learn how, see :ref:`otel-install-windows-manual`.

 .. _windows-otel-requirements: